Snow & Ice Service Review

 Why is the snow and ice piled on both sides of the street instead of in the middle and then taken away?

-Lizzy asked almost 2 years ago
+Lizzy asked over 2 years ago

 Hauling all the snow from our residential areas would be extremely costly and slow.
 Our practice of storing snow in residential areas is if there is one sidewalk, all the snow goes to the side without the sidewalk.
 If there are sidewalks on both sides, then snow is stored on the side of the road or if there is a boulevard between the curb and sidewalk, it may be stored on that.